|

 This beautifully lyrical sloka from the Atharvaveda clearly states that

-woman leads the man: "The sun god follows the first illuminated and
+the woman leads the man: "The sun god follows the first illuminated and

 enlightened goddess Usha (dawn) in the same manner as men emulate and